 DNA barcoding and insect diversity

 How does the richness and/or evenness of insects differ in an area that gets a lot of “foot-traffic” compared to a more natural area?
 We are using measuring insect diversity on campus as well as at our research station.
 We are using both field guides as well as DNA barcoding for identification.
+Related posts can be found here.

 Post-anoxic behaviors of the eastern subterranean termite, Reticulitermes flavipes